AyS-0908/GNews-Summarizer/README.md

 ## API Key Security

-To protect your API keys while using this client-side application:

-1. **Domain Restriction (Recommended)**: Configure your API keys to only work from this app's domain
-   - For OpenAI: Add domain restriction in the API key settings
-   - For Anthropic: Set "Restrict to one website" when creating the key
-   - For DeepSeek: Add domain restriction during key creation

-2. **Security Benefits**:
+The app implements multiple layers of security to protect your API keys:

+### Device-Binding Encryption
+- API keys are encrypted with a device-specific signature
+- The encryption key is derived from your device's unique characteristics including:
+  - Browser fingerprint
+  - Screen resolution
+  - Language settings
+  - Domain information
+  - Hardware details
+- The key can only be decrypted on the same device where it was configured
-   - Even if your API key is somehow exposed, it can't be used from other domains
+- Even if your browser data is somehow accessed, the encrypted key is useless on other devices

+### Security Benefits
-   - No backend server needed - zero maintenance cost while maintaining security
+- Zero server dependency: No backend server needed
-   - Direct API communication for maximum performance

-The setup page includes detailed instructions for configuring domain restrictions for each supported AI provider.
+- Persistent security: API key remains available after browser restarts
+- Device-locked: API key can't be used on other devices even if copied
+- No re-entry needed: You don't need to re-enter your API key for each session

+The security settings page shows the current encryption status and information about your configuration.

 ## Troubleshooting